a-mahal/a-mahal.github.io/about.markdown

 My job and hobbies include:
 - PPCL: Siemens proprietary coding language used to automate HVAC systems for commercial buildings     ranging from variable airlfow volum boxees to boilers and chillers
+- Fusion 360: Software used to create 3D renderings which I used to print on my Ender 3 V2 printer